 5. Tea tree oil

 Tea tree oil is a powerful antibacterial agent in your mouth.
 But this remedy is so potent, it should never be applied directly to your teeth.
 Diluting tea tree oil with coconut oil, another antibacterial, and applying it to your inflamed gums could kill bacteria on your gum line.
 Tea tree oil shouldn’t be swallowed, so make sure you rinse and spit out any residue immediately after this treatment.

 6. Crushed garlic and ginger

-Crushed garlic was found to be one of the most effective killers of pathogens that invade and infect the gum line.
-Researchers were surprised when combining garlic with crushed ginger into a paste made garlic even more effective.
+Crushed garlic to be one of the most effective killers of pathogens that invade and infect the gum line.
+Researchers when combining garlic with crushed ginger into a paste made garlic even more effective.
 You can crush raw garlic into a paste-like consistency before adding fresh, chopped ginger and applying the paste to your gums.